Selling art online is the new norm.

 If you can get one person to feel connected to you and have them share something about your art, you are building brand awareness.

-After you have hit publish for your blog post you will want to share it to everyone that you know.
+After you have hit publish for your blog post, you will want to share it with everyone.

 This is important in the beginning stage.

 I jump-started my blog by spending the same amount of time writing my posts as I did share and promoting them.

 I knew that it would take a long time to generate organic traffic (search traffic), so I had to let people know what I have been up to.